Graphon Signal Processing: Proof of Lemma 3 and Lemma 4

 We start by bounding the eigenvalues of any graphon $\bbW^\prime$ in terms of its density of homomorphisms.
 In particular, for $k = 4$ we obtain that

 Since $t(\bbC_4,\bbW_n)$ is a convergent sequence, it has a bound $B$ \cite{borgs2012convergent}, which implies that

-\blue{Note that for $k \geq 5$, we can take the limit in \eqref{E:k_cycle} term-by-term since, as $|{\lambda_i(T_{\bbW_n})^k}| \leq (B/|i|)^{k/4}$ and the series $\sum_i (B/|i|)^{k/4}$ is convergent for $k > 4$, $\sum_{i \in \mbZ\setminus\{0\}}|{\lambda_i(T_{\bbW_n})^k}|$ also converges.} Hence, from \eqref{E:k_cycle}, we have
+\blue{Note that for $k \geq 5$, we can take the limit in \eqref{E:k_cycle} term-by-term since, as $|{\lambda_j(T_{\bbW_n})^k}| \leq (B/|j|)^{k/4}$ and the series $\sum_i (B/|j|)^{k/4}$ is convergent for $k > 4$, $\sum_{j \in \mbZ\setminus\{0\}}|{\lambda_j(T_{\bbW_n})^k}|$ also converges.} Hence, from \eqref{E:k_cycle}, we have

-for $k \geq 5$, where $\zeta_i^k = \lim_{n \to \infty} \lambda_i(T_{\bbW_n})^k$.
+for $k \geq 5$, where $\zeta_j^k = \lim_{n \to \infty} \lambda_j(T_{\bbW_n})^k$.

-To conclude, we proceed by induction over an ordering of the sequence of eigenvalues $\lambda_i(T_\bbW)$, namely over $i_\ell$, $\ell = 1,2,\dots$, such that $|{\lambda_{i_1}(T_\bbW)}| \geq |{\lambda_{i_2}(T_\bbW)}| \geq \dots \geq |{\lambda_{i_\ell}(T_\bbW)}|$.
-Suppose that $\zeta_{i_\ell} = \lambda_{i_\ell}(T_\bbW)$ for $\ell < \ell^*$ and let $\lambda_{i_{\ell^*}}(T_\bbW)$ be of multiplicity $a$ and appear $b$ times in the sequence $\{\zeta_i\}$ and $-\lambda_{i_{\ell^*}}(T_\bbW)$ be of multiplicity $a^\prime$ and appear $b^\prime$ times in $\{\zeta_i\}$.
+To conclude, we proceed by induction over an ordering of the sequence of eigenvalues $\lambda_j(T_\bbW)$, namely over $j_\ell$, $\ell = 1,2,\dots$, such that $|{\lambda_{j_1}(T_\bbW)}| \geq |{\lambda_{j_2}(T_\bbW)}| \geq \dots \geq |{\lambda_{j_\ell}(T_\bbW)}|$.
+Suppose that $\zeta_{j_\ell} = \lambda_{j_\ell}(T_\bbW)$ for $\ell < \ell^*$ and let $\lambda_{j_{\ell^*}}(T_\bbW)$ be of multiplicity $a$ and appear $b$ times in the sequence $\{\zeta_j\}$ and $-\lambda_{j_{\ell^*}}(T_\bbW)$ be of multiplicity $a^\prime$ and appear $b^\prime$ times in $\{\zeta_j\}$.
 The identity in \eqref{E:limit_termbyterm} then reduces to

-where we divided both sides by $\lambda_{i_{\ell^*}}(T_\bbW)^k$.
-Due to the ordering of the $\lambda_{i_\ell}$, for $k \to \infty$ through the even numbers we get $b + b^\prime = a + a^\prime$ and through the odd numbers we get $b - b^\prime = a - a^\prime$.
-Immediately, we have that $a = a^\prime$ and $b = b^\prime$, so that $\zeta_{i_{\ell^*}} = \lambda_{i_{\ell^*}}$.
-Although this argument assumes $\zeta_{i_\ell} < \lambda_{i_{\ell^*}}$ for all $\ell > \ell^*$, applying the same procedure to an ordering of the sequence $\{\zeta_i\}$ yields the same conclusion. \end{proof}
+where we divided both sides by $\lambda_{j_{\ell^*}}(T_\bbW)^k$.
+Due to the ordering of the $\lambda_{j_\ell}$, for $k \to \infty$ through the even numbers we get $b + b^\prime = a + a^\prime$ and through the odd numbers we get $b - b^\prime = a - a^\prime$.
+Immediately, we have that $a = a^\prime$ and $b = b^\prime$, so that $\zeta_{j_{\ell^*}} = \lambda_{j_{\ell^*}}$.
+Although this argument assumes $\zeta_{j_\ell} < \lambda_{j_{\ell^*}}$ for all $\ell > \ell^*$, applying the same procedure to an ordering of the sequence $\{\zeta_j\}$ yields the same conclusion. \end{proof}

 We will also require the following well known result about the perturbation of self-adjoint operators.
-For $\sigma$ a subset of the eigenvalues of a self-adjoint operator $T$, define the spectral projection~$E_T(\sigma)$ as the projection onto the subspace spanned by the eigenfunctions relative to those eigenvalues in $\sigma$.
-Then,
+For $\sigma$ a subset of the eigenvalues of a self-adjoint operator $T$, define the spectral projection~$E_T(\sigma)$ as the projection onto the subspace spanned by the eigenfunctions relative to the eigenvalues in $\sigma$.

 \begin{proposition} Let $T$ and $T^\prime$ be two self-adjoint operators on a separable Hilbert space $\ccalH$ whose spectra are partitioned as $\sigma \cup \Sigma$ and $\omega \cup \Omega$ respectively, with $\sigma \cap \Sigma = \emptyset$ and $\omega \cap \Omega = \emptyset$.
 If there exists $d > 0$ such that $\min_{x \in \sigma,\, y \in \Omega} |{x - y}| \geq d$ and $\min_{x \in \omega,\, y \in \Sigma}|{x - y}| \geq d$, then